hyundai-robotics/doc-hi6-operation/7-system/7-auto-calibration/1-axis-origin-tool-length-optimization.md

         <img src="../../_assets/c1.png" alt/>
       </td>
       <td style="text-align:left">
-        <p>Detailed parameter setting information of the additional axis.
-You can
-          check and set the name, specification, and configuration of the additional axis.</p>
+        <p>Inputs the options for the axis origin and tool length optimization function and displays the optimization results.</p>
         <ul>
           <li><b>[Optimization Selection]</b>: You can select an optimization target.
             <ul>